-Mango chow is a tangy, spicy street food in Trinidad and Tobago.
-It combines green or half-ripe mangoes, seasonings, and spices to create a delicious snack.
+Mango chow is a sweet, tangy and spicy street food in Trinidad and Tobago.

 How to Make Mango Chow

-The mangoes we got ranged from half ripe to ripe.
+These mangoes ranged from half ripe to ripe.
 So, I used both in this recipe – the sweet and slightly sour were perfect contrasting flavors.

 Here’s a look at what I used.